kristjanjansen/kristjanjansen.ee/index.md

 I am a founder, lead developer, and designer of an **open-source frontend frameworks** [Fachwerk](https://github.com/designstem/fachwerk) and it's successor [Visualia](https://github.com/visualia/visualia), build on top of **VueJS** that helps educators to create interactive learning experiences without programming knowledge.

-The frameworks provide a simple authoring environment where the educators can create rich content, including 2D and 3D graphics, realtime communications, audio and MIDI streams, beautiful math, and more.
+The frameworks provide a simple authoring environment where the educators can create rich content, including 2D and 3D graphics, real-time communications, beautiful math, and more.

 <small>2018-2020 &ensp;https://github.com/designstem/fachwerk &ensp;https://github.com/visualia/visualia</small>

 ### UX developer in Bolt data science team

-My role was to help the Bolt data science team to modernize their geovisualization stack, allowing them to work with larger datasets in the browser more efficiently.
+My role was to help the Bolt data science team to modernize their visualization stack, allowing them to work with larger datasets in the browser more efficiently.

 The solution provided was a series of **interactive visualizations for high volume transportation data** based on **React**, **kepler.gl**, **deck.gl** and data backend based on **Apache Arrow**.
 The design deployment process was handled by **Vercel** platform.

-Bolt data science team picked up the tooling and now develop their solutions based on the proposed prototypes.
+Bolt data science team picked up the tooling and now develops their solutions based on the proposed prototypes.

 <small>2018 &ensp;https://bolt.eu/</small>